asfadmin/Discovery-MkDocs/markdown-docs/datasets/disp_usage.en.md

 Signal reflecting from these structures may be misinterpreted.
 For example, thermal expansion in buildings can appear as displacement, even though it does not indicate actual ground motion.
 Similarly, harvest cycles in crop fields can cause sudden changes in reflectivity, affecting displacement measurements.

-DISP-S1 products mitigate outliers using masking thresholds that prioritize measurement point stability over time.
+DISP products mitigate outliers using masking thresholds that prioritize measurement point stability over time.
 However, pixels near masked regions may have borderline quality.
 For more reliable analysis, focus on clusters of points with consistent movement patterns rather than isolated points with unexpected motion.